 Polio is spread through the feces or mucus of people infected with the virus.
 In about 1 in 200 cases, people who have polio become paralyzed.
 The paralysis usually affects the legs, and it is permanent.
 Polio usually affects children under age 5.
 The disease is more common in the summer and the fall.

 You are at increased risk for polio if you:

 Polio can cause a variety of symptoms.
 Depending on the severity of the case, these can include:

-A doctor may diagnose polio by checking your stool or throat for poliovirus.
-The doctor may also want to do a spinal tap to get a sample of your spinal fluid to examine.
+A health care provider may diagnose polio by checking your stool or throat for poliovirus.
+He or she may also want to do a spinal tap (also called a lumbar puncture) to get a sample of your spinal fluid to examine.

 Polio cannot be cured.
-Doctors focus on treating symptoms.
+Health care providers focus on treating symptoms.
 They may also provide medicine, including pain medicine, and suggest bed rest.
-People with polio who can't breathe on their own will need a machine to help them breathe.
+Some people with polio can't breathe on their own will need a machine called a ventilator to help them breathe.

 People with certain immune problems can catch the disease from a child who has recently been vaccinated with oral polio vaccine.
 This type of vaccine is no longer used in the U.S.

 Tips to help you get the most from a visit to your health care provider: